victoriglesias5/ThirdWish/README.md

 - Success rate, execution time, and error handling were measured.
 - System behavior during potential changes in the WIPO calculator interface was observed.

 ---

-## Results and Analysis

-A complete summary of the tests, results, and comparisons can be found in the `results` folder and the accompanying **project documentation PDF**.

----